WP-PluginMaster/container/README.md

-### Simplified Dependency Injection Container For PluginMaster (Or any PHP project)
+## Simplified Dependency Injection Container For PluginMaster (Or any PHP project)

-#### Simplified dependency injection container for PHP project.
+##### Simplified dependency injection container for PHP project.
 We create this package for PluginMaster(WordPress Plugin Development Framework)

+ *Dependency Injection Containers are mainly used for managing the dependencies required by classes and their methods.
+When we need to create an instance of a class or call a method of a class, a container helps us deal with these dependencies smoothly.*

+**I've developed this new PHP container with the goal of streamlining and simplifying dependency management.
+The functions it provides:**

+1. **get:** This function allows you to retrieve an instance of a class or an alias that's already been defined.

+2. **make:** for creating a new instance of a class, using any necessary parameter also it will replace resolved objects that created with provided class name.

+3. **call:** To invoke a method of a class.
+It can take callable arguments in various formats like

+      a. ```[class::class, 'method']```<br>
+      b. ```[new class(), 'method']```<br>
+      c. ```'class@method'```<br>
+      d. ```class::class``` ( will fire _invoke method).

+4. **set:** Assigns an alias to a class or a callback function.
+has: Checks if the container has resolved a certain class or alias.

+In short, I developed this new PHP container to simplify dependency management, making it more accessible and straightforward, especially for projects that don't require more advanced features.

+#### Install Package:
 ```shell
 composer require plugin-master/container
 ```